 The Longcoat Gene

 This gene is present in every single Akita dog.
-You may come across those who will argue this or claim to have a dam or sire who has never thrown one…However, some may not throw a long coat for many breedings, but no Akita EVER has been proven clear of this gene.
+You may come across those who will argue this or claim to have a dam or sire that has never thrown one…However, some may not throw a long coat for many breedings, but no Akita EVER has been proven clear of this gene.

 Since a kennel will always have some litters with longs, one should realize that there are a lot of people who prefer this variety, even though excessive long coats are considered a fault (although not disqualified) in terms of conformation and show.
 They are therefore, sought after as pets.